-- Weight-loss in low-carb diets isn’t just because of a loss of “water weight”.
+- Weight loss caused by low-carb diets isn’t just because of a loss of “water weight”.
 In research studies that measured change in body fat, subjects eating low-carb diets had a greater loss in body fat than those eating low-fat diets.
 Additionally, keto diets lead to a greater reduction in waist circumference, a critical indicator of harmful stomach fat.

-- A ketogenic diet accompanied by regular physical exercise and smart diet choices such as low-carbohydrate vegetables and fatty fish increase its effectiveness in shedding excess weight and fat.
+- A ketogenic diet accompanied by regular physical exercise and smart diet choices, such as eating more low-carbohydrate vegetables and fatty fish, increase its effectiveness in shedding excess weight and fat.

 - Virtually no studies or meta-analyses of the literature suggest that low-carb diets are less effective in helping you lose weight than low-fat diets.
 The most critical studies of low-carb diets say that it as “at least” effective as low-fat diets, and many suggest that it is more effective in helping you lose weight.